AhmadMananOfficial/maven-fuzzy-factory-analysis/README.md

 The refund rate decreased from an average of approximately 6-7% in 2012 to consistently under 4% by 2015, marking a significant and sustained improvement.
 However, there were two notable exceptions: the refund rate spiked to 9.2% in August 2014 and 9.3% in September 2014, which were much higher than any other month that year.

 This spike does not align with the typical seasonal trends, as the refund rates in November and December have consistently remained under 4% each year.
-Therefore, it appears that this spike may have been an isolated issue—potentially due to a bad batch, shipping problems, or a promotion that attracted the wrong customers—rather than a seasonal effect.
+Therefore, it appears that this spike may have been an isolated issue, potentially due to a bad batch, shipping problems, or a promotion that attracted the wrong customers, rather than a seasonal effect.

 <img width="1015" height="567" alt="Screenshot 2026-08-25 134404" src="https://github.com/user-attachments/assets/33281df7-8a70-4d37-a0f5-862dccce76f2" />